 The target number of shares will vest if the target performance goals are met.
 If "excellence" goals are met, the number of shares vested will be doubled.
 If only the minimum "threshold" performance is achieved, one half of the target number of shares will vest.
 If performance is below "threshold," the entire award will be forfeited.
 At performance levels between threshold, target and excellence, awards will be interpolated.
 There are no shares issued until the performance goals have been met.
-Therefore, there are no dividend rights or voting rights associated with this form of long-term incentive until the shares are actually issued upon performance goals being met
+Therefore, there are no dividend rights or voting rights associated with this form of long-term incentive until the shares are actually issued upon performance goals being met.

 For the grant made in 2015, the performance metric for grants of performance stock units is TSR compared to the peer group.
 The performance period is three years.
 At the end of the first year of the performance period, if the TSR is at or above the 50th percentile of the peer group TSR, one fourth of the target number of shares will be issued as time-vesting restricted stock units, subject only to forfeiture in the event of termination of employment prior to the end of the three-year performance period.
-At the end of the second year of the performance period, if the two year cumulative shareholder return is at or above the 50th percentile of the peer group, one half of the target shares less any shares earned at the end of the first year will be issued as time-vesting restricted stock units, subject only to forfeiture in the event of termination of employment prior to the end of the three-year performance period.
-At the end of the third year of the performance period, if the three year cumulative TSR is at the 50th percentile of the peer group, the target number of shares will be earned less any shares earned during the first two years of the performance period.
-If the TSR is below the 25th percentile of the peer group at the end of the third year, two times the target number of shares will be earned less any shares earned during the first two years of the performance period.
+At the end of the second year of the performance period, if the two year cumulative shareholder return is at or above the 50th percentile of the peer group, one half of the target shares less any shares earned at the end of the first year will be issued as timevesting restricted stock units, subject only to forfeiture in the event of termination of employment prior to the end of the three-year performance period.
+At the end of the third year of the performance period, if the three year cumulative TSR is at the 50th percentile of the peer group, the target number of shares will be earned less any shares earned in the previous two years.
+If the TSR is at or above the 75th percentile of the peer group at the end of the third year, two times the target number of shares will be earned less any shares earned during the first two years of the performance period.
 If the TSR is below the 25th percentile of the peer group at the end of the third year, no shares will be earned for that period.
 Also, if the TSR is at or above the 25th percentile but is a negative number, then the maximum number of shares earned is limited to one half of the target shares.
-However, time-vesting restricted stock units that were issued during the first two years of the performance period will not be forfeited and will become vested at the end of the three years based upon the officer's continued employment.
-For performance between the 25th percentile and the 75th percentile interpolation will be used to determine the actu
+However, time-vesting restricted stock units that were issued during the first two years of the performance period will not be forfeited and will become yested at the end of the three years based upon the officer's continued employment.
+For performance between the 25th percentile and the 75th percentile interpolation will be used to determine the actual numbers of shares earned.
+The 2015 grant had performance below the 50th percentile in year one and therefore no shares were earned, but the two-year cumulative performance was above the 50th percentile and therefore 50% of the target shares were earned.
+At the end of the three year period, the 2015 grant had performance at the 46.8 percentile, resulting in a total payout of 93.6% of target.